mjuels/tinytapeoutworkshop/docs/info.md

 ## How it works

+The value of inputs 1 and 2 are read, and the corresponding value is shown in decimal on the display.
-You set the inputs, the display shows decimal conversion.
+If both 1 and 2 are set, the display shows nothing.

 ## How to test

+Set none of the inputs - The display is off.
+Set input 1 - Display should read 1.
-Set inputs 1 and 2 - Display should read 3.
+Set input 2 - Display should read 2.
+Set both of the inputs - The display is off.

 ## External hardware